From Gillibrand to Beto, one-time moderates shift left in preparation for 2020

 Gillibrand has also reversed her position on driver's licenses for illegal immigrants, suggesting she supports the idea after previously opposing it years ago.

 Some of the senator's overtures to the progressive left have been less well received.
-Late last year, Gillibrand tweeted that the "future" is both "female" and "intersectional," prompting a rebuke from Florida Republican Sen. Marco Rubio, who responded that the future is "American" and that "an identity based not on gender, race, ethnicity or religion."
+Late last year, Gillibrand tweeted that the "future" is both "female" and "intersectional," prompting a rebuke from Florida Republican Sen. Marco Rubio, who responded that the future is "American" and "an identity based not on gender, race, ethnicity or religion."

 Added Donald Trump Jr. :“Good to know.
 My girls will be excited about this.
 When is it appropriate to let my boys (9, 7 and 6 years old) that there's no future for them?
 Not sure this is a winning platform but you be you.”